-In Germany, the requirements for electronic information and communication services are set out in the Telemedia Act (TMG) regulated.
+In Germany, the requirements for electronic information and communication services are regulated in the Telemedia Act (TMG).
 The Telemedia Act came into force in 2007 and was last amended in September 2017.
-However, the E-Privacy Directive, amended in 2009, which in its Art.
-5 (3) regulates the storage of and access to information stored in the user's terminal equipment, has not been formally transposed into German law.
+However, the ePrivacy Directive, which was amended in 2009 and regulates the storage of and access to information stored on the user's terminal device in its Art.
+5 Para.
+3, has not been formally transposed into German law.
 The background to this is that the Federal Government did not consider this necessary due to the regulations already contained in Section 15 (3) TMG.
 The data protection provisions of the Telemedia Act (Section 4; Sections 11 et seq.
-TMG), which regulate the obligations of service providers, have also not been adapted to GDPR .
+TMG), which regulate the obligations of service providers, were also not adapted to GDPR .

 The consequence of this is that the conflict rule of Art.
-95 GDPR , which regulates the relationship between GDPR and the e-Privacy Directive, is not applicable.
-Since a direct application of the ePrivacy Directive is also out of the question (unlike European regulations, European directives do not apply directly and immediately), the primacy of application of the GDPR .
+95 GDPR, which regulates the relationship between GDPR and the ePrivacy Directive, is not applicable.
+As a direct application of the ePrivacy Directive is also out of the question (unlike European regulations, European directives do not apply directly and immediately), GDPR continues to take precedence.